mvolkmann/blog/src/swift/CoreData.md

 that replaced the "Edit" button.
 From here you can edit the code to provide your own CRUD functionality.

+## Manual Setup

+When the "Use Core Data" checkbox was not checked, a data model must be created manually as follows:

+1. Select File ...
+New File... or press cmd-n.
+1. Filter the list of templates by entering "Data".
+1. In the "Core Data" section, select "Data Model" template.
+1. Click the "Next" button.
+1. Select the directory where it should be stored.
+1. For most projects the default file name of "Model.xcdatamodeld" is fine.
+1. Click the "Create" button.

 ## Defining Entities

 To define Core Data entity types,